 Application Deadline: February 15, 2018

-Course Level: Scholarship is available for pursuing PhD programme.
+Course Level: award is available for pursuing PhD programme.

-Study Subject: Scholarship is awarded to study Biophysics of Nanomedicines.
+Study Subject: award is awarded to study Biophysics of Nanomedicines.

-Scholarship Award: The PhD student will be enrolled in the PhD Scholarship Programme and receive a scholarship of € 2099 per month (gross) from the University of Groningen for a period of 4 years.
+Award: The PhD student will be enrolled in the PhD programme and receive a scholarship of € 2099 per month (gross) from the University of Groningen for a period of 4 years.

 Eligible Countries: Both national and international students are eligible to apply.